Hotels4Teams

 Which hotels near Pleasant Hill Raceway offer free breakfast?

-Which hotels near Pleasant Hill Raceway have a pool?
+Which hotels near Pleasant Hill Raceway have an outdoor pool?

 Which hotels near Pleasant Hill Raceway offer bus or oversized vehicle parking?